ohlab/SMEG/README.md

        - # Install SMEG
           conda install smeg=1.1.5 prokka=1.11 r-base=3.5.1

+       - # Also, "rename" is not default on some Linux-machines and needs to be installed sudo apt-get install -y rename

 **It is highly recommended you run the example test to ensure proper installation before running SMEG on your dataset.
 Also, make sure you read the "coverage requirements" section before interpreting your results**.